 Multiple containers for different recyclable items are provided in multi-stream recycling.
 In this situation, the public is capable for sorting and must understand the differences between materials, such as plastic, paper, and glass.
-Compared to single stream, multi-stream recycling is more accurate when it comes to redirecting recyclables from the trash yard.
+Compared to single stream, multi-stream recycling is more accurate when it comes to redirecting recyclables from the landfill or trash yard.

 - Recycling facilities now have a reduced technological and economical hurdle to overcome.